DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 2. Click the "folder" icon right below the chat box and select "Add new project/Use an existing folder".
 In the pop-up, select the `mdo_agent_work/results` folder.

-3. Then, ask `Is mdo_agent_deck MCP running`.
+3. Then, ask `Is mdo_agent_deck MCP running?`.
 Once the agent confirms the MCP status (if not ask it to check again), you can now ask questions such as `Generate a CFD mesh for the NACA2412 airfoil with 20K cells and yPlus 3`.
 The agent will run the case in the background.

 4. Once the task is finished, you can click the links from the Trame or HTML servers to visualize the mesh results.